lildude/phpSmug/docs/usage.md

   - `api_version` - The API version you wish to use.
 This defaults to `v2` as this is the only version of the API this version of phpSmug is compatible with.
 This is really only for "future proofing".

-  Additionally, you can pass any [Guzzle request option](http://docs.guzzlephp.org/en/latest/request-options.html) though `debug` and `proxy` (untested yet) are probably the only options you may need to set.
+  Additionally, you can pass any [Guzzle request option](http://docs.guzzlephp.org/en/latest/request-options.html) though `debug` and `proxy` are probably the only options you may need to set.

 ## Interacting with the SmugMug API